South Africa – Early Childhood Development & Infant Care

 A Typical Day

 A volunteer’s day starts at 7:00 AM with breakfast before heading to the daycare centers by 8:30 AM.
 Volunteers spend the morning helping teachers with lessons and play-based learning.
 After a midday break, afternoons involve assisting at the Baby Safe House or working on community development projects.
 The day concludes with a team debrief, followed by dinner and free time.
+Volunteer work and schedule will change based on the evolving needs of the organization and local community.

 • Minimum age: 18